 A wide aperture is not bad and it enables you to use a shutter speed faster that is used for capturing fast-moving objects or while holding the camera.
 The disadvantage of having a wide aperture is its cost.
 Those lens that has a wide aperture are usually expensive than another lens.
 The best example can be a telephoto lens, the price will go double with an extra stop of aperture.

-Approximately all new cameras are coming with built-in autofocus function but some special lens may use the manual focus system.
+Approximately all new cameras are coming with built-in autofocus function but some special lenses may use the manual focus system.
 You have to check this before purchasing.

 Some lenses have more unique and advanced focusing options to accommodate particular needs.
 We have silent autofocus, which is useful for candid macro photography.
 The sound of the lens is higher enough to alert the subject and likely wreck your shot.